Building designers, managers and owners are playing an increasingly important role in the UK’s bid to tackle the climate emergency.

 A range of UK legislation is currently being updated, including standards and targets on energy efficiency, low-carbon heating and even embodied carbon.

 The Committee on Climate Change (CCC) has set a tough new carbon budget, and says the built environment must improve its performance if we are to meet our net zero emissions by 2050 goal.

-The Future Buildings Standard is under consultation until April 21st, and its outcomes will shape the next iteration of Part L of the Building Regulations.
+The outcome of the recent consultation on the Future Buildings Standards will shape the next iteration of Part L of the Building Regulations.

 Proposals include a shift away from gas-fired heating and hot water in new non-dwellings, as well as a 27% energy efficiency improvement against today’s Part L requirements.

 In addition, facilities managers are also dealing with the requirements of the F Gas directive, which has banned the use (and re-use) of certain types of refrigerant commonly used in air conditioning systems.

 The switch to low Global Warming Potential (GWP) refrigerants is required by law, with penalties for non-compliance.